 - 1 large shallot, thinly sliced (~1/2 cup)

 - 2 teaspoons olive oil, additional for garlic drizzle

 - 1 ½ teaspoon fine sea salt, divided, to taste

 - ¼ cup wine, vegetable stock, or water

 - 1 cup sour cream

-- Pre-heat oven to 425°F. Cut off the top of the garlic bulb to expose the cloves.
-Set in the middle of a large square of foil and drizzle with olive oil.
-Pull up the foil to wrap around the bulb.
-Roast in oven for 30-40 minutes until cloves are tender.
+- Pre-heat oven to 400°F. Cut off the top of the garlic bulb to expose the cloves.
+Set in the middle of a large square of foil and drizzle with olive oil and a pinch of salt.
+Wrap the foil around the bulb.
+Roast in the oven for 20-25 minutes until cloves are tender.
 Set aside to let cool.

 - In a large bowl, mix sour cream, mayonnaise, 1 teaspoon of salt (or to taste), white pepper, onion powder, Worcestershire sauce, onions, and garlic.
 Be sure to taste test and adjust salt or Worcheshire sauce as needed.

 - Top with chives and/or chopped parsley as desired.
-Serve with chips, veggies, or pita slices and enjoy!
+Serve with potato chips or veggie slices and enjoy!

 This recipe is part of our easy vegetarian appetizer collection.
 Check it out!